 - 3. The number of turtles, dugongs and fish would reduce because they don't have enough food to eat if the algae and coral die from the sediment.
 The sharks would have less food to eat due to the reduced numbers of turtles, dugongs and fish.
 The sharks would eat more clams than before to make up its diet.
-Therefore the number of plankton-eating fish would also reduce. - The sediment influx caused by the heavy rain and exposed soil from farming and construction has reduced the biodiversity from 8 different types of organisms to 3 types of organisms.
+Therefore the number of plankton-eating fish would also reduce. - 4.
+The sediment influx caused by the heavy rain and exposed soil from farming and construction has reduced the biodiversity from 8 different types of organisms to 3 types of organisms.

-- 5. The amount of sediment entering the waterways can be reduced by various means including the following: a) Planting vegetation along river banks to stabilise - the banks and stop the soil washing down stream in heavy rainfall.
-See channel erosion: http://hlw.org.au/ report-card/focusareas/channel-erosion and water management: https://portbris.com.au/environment/ water-management - b) Building a rain garden, see: http://hlw.org.au/ getinvolved/help/raingarden - c) Construction sites stop exposed sediment from washing into drains by implementing 'Erosion & sediment control' (ESC) practices.
+- The amount of sediment entering the waterways can be reduced by various means including the following:

+Planting vegetation along river banks to stabilise the banks and stop the soil washing down stream in heavy rainfall. - b) Building a rain garden.

+c) Construction sites stop exposed sediment from washing into drains by implementing 'Erosion & sediment control' (ESC) practices.
 These practices include covering exposed soil and putting sediment barriers in drains at the construction site.
-See: http://hlw.org.au/initiatives/esc/ principles

 Preventing sediment from entering waterways by any or all of the above methods will improve the water clarity and quality.
-The clearer water will allow more sunlight to penetrate to the bottom and increase the numbers of aquatic plants and corals.
+The clearer water will allow more sunlight to penetrate to the bottom and increase the number of aquatic plants and corals.
 With an increase of aquatic plants and corals available for animals to eat, more snails, crabs, fish, turtles and dugongs will be able to survive and thus increasing the biodiversity of the associated marine environment.

-- 6. Moreton Bay would have had clearer waters with more corals and bigger seagrass meadows.
-This environment would have supported a greater variety of animals and plants including turtles, dugongs and fish. - 7.
-Prior to European settlement, coral bleaching may have occurred from high sediment runoff resulting from extreme floods.
+6. Moreton Bay would have had clearer waters with more corals and bigger seagrass meadows.
+This environment would have supported a greater variety of animals and plants including turtles, dugongs and fish.

+7. Prior to European settlement, coral bleaching may have occurred from high sediment runoff resulting from extreme floods.
 Extreme floods would have occurred as a result of tropical cyclones.
 Unlike now, the thick vegetation around the waterways would have filtered the sediment saving Moreton Bay from severe sediment loads.
-Also, there was less exposed soil available for washing into waterways because aboriginal farming and construction practices did not produce wide scale destruction of natural vegetation.
+Also, there was less exposed soil available for washing into waterways because Aboriginal farming and construction practices did not produce wide scale destruction of natural vegetation.